 In Australia, manufacturers of various products that contain electronic circuitry are mandated to comply with EMC testing standards.
-This test must be conducted and complied before the products will be released onto the market.
+This test must be conducted and comply before the products will be released onto the market.
 One of the reasons why EMC testing is required is that the electromagnetic radiation which can emit through the air has a tendency to interfere with the proper operation of various equipment and devices present in its surroundings.

 What is Electromagnetic Shielding?